Skip to content

 Treatments for the Cold

 There’s no cure for the cold, and because it is caused by a virus, antibiotics have no effect.
 Thankfully, most instances of the cold will go away on their own.
 Most cases shouldn’t last more than seven to ten days, but if your symptoms linger, you should absolutely call your doctor or consult a health care professional.
+Any treatments for the cold tend to focus on mitigating your symptoms and enhancing your overall comfort.
+Common forms of treatment for the common cold include:

 • Pain relievers: Over-the-counter pain relievers like acetaminophen can take care of headaches and sore throats while reducing fevers at the same time.